 Check your genetic data for rs11932595 (23andMe v4, v5, AncestryDNA):

-- A/G: somewhat increased risk of miscarriage, risk of male infertility, shorter sleep
+• A/G: increased relative risk of male infertility, shorter sleep

 Check your genetic data for rs4864548 (23andMe v4, AncestryDNA):